hsinha76/hsinha76/README.md

 ## Hey 👋, I'm Harish Sinha

 ### Glad to see you here!
-App development is my thing, especially on Android!
-I'm dedicated to delivering top-notch apps that meet industry standards.
-My superpower?
-UI/UX design, of course!
-My track record features social networks, real-time chats, and video streaming apps, all with thousands of downloads.
-Don't hesitate to shoot me a message on LinkedIn if you'd like to connect.
-Let's chat and make some app magic!" 🚀😎📲
+I love building smooth, user-friendly Android apps with a strong focus on UI/UX.
+I've worked on wide variety of apps ranging from social networks, e-commerce, real-time chats, and video streaming apps with thousands of downloads.
+Always open to new challenges. 😎🚀

 ### Let's connect